 Here’s how Jack and Joanna can transform their cottage into a lifetime income stream for them and make a significant gift to Wheaton College.

-- Jack and Joanna donate the cottage to a chartable remainder trust.
+- Jack and Joanna donate the cottage to a charitable remainder trust.

-- The trustee sells the cottage free of any taxes since the trust is a tax-exempt trust.
+- The trustee sells the cottage free of any taxes since the trust is tax-exempt.

 - The trustee reinvests the proceeds into a diversified portfolio.